 Dennis Hammer is a writer and finance nerd with six years of investing experience.
 He writes about personal finance for Wealthsimple.
 Dennis also manages his own investment portfolio and has funded several businesses in the past.
 Dennis holds a Bachelor's degree from the University of Connecticut.

 Popular dating app Bumble recently had an IPO or initial public offering.
 You might be wondering if this company belongs in your portfolio.
 In this article, we’ll help you understand what Bumble is, why people like it, and how to buy shares.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is Bumble?

 Bumble is the company that owns a popular dating app by the same name.
 It’s a free app that connects people looking for romantic connection, but it also offers in-app purchases and subscription offerings.
 It also draws revenue from advertising and sponsorships.

 Unlike its competitors, Bumble uses a “women go first” model.
 Women must initiate the first conversation for heterosexual matches.
 As of September, 2020, the company claims to have 12.3 million monthly active users.
 It is focusing on converting more of its user base to paid customers.

 Founder Whitney Wolfe Herd is the youngest female founder to take a U.S. company public.
 She joins a very small list of female IPO leaders.

 As of June, 2021, Bumble’s market cap is $8.625 billion.
 Market cap refers to the total dollar value of a company’s outstanding shares, including all the shares owned by stockholders, company officials, and public investors.
 We use this metric to gauge the value of a stock.